WallarooLabs/wally/book/go/api/api.md

 ##### `HeaderLength() uint64`

-Return a `uint64` representing the number of byts from the beginning of an incoming message to return to the function that reads the payload length.
+Return a `uint64` representing the number of bytes from the beginning of an incoming message to return to the function that reads the payload length.

 ##### `PayloadLength(b []byte) uint64`